Two Much: Reception

 The film received negative reviews from critics.
 It holds a 14% rating on Rotten Tomatoes, based on 7 reviews.

-The film opened at number one at the Spanish box office with a record $1.3 million (159 million pesetas) opening weekend for a Spanish film from 140 theatres.
+The film was released in 140 cinemas in Spain and opened at number one at the Spanish box office with a record $1.3 million (159 million pesetas) opening weekend for a Spanish film.
+It was the highest-grossing film in Spain for the year with a gross of almost €7 million.
+In the United States and Canada, the film grossed $1.1 million.

 Antonio Banderas was nominated for a Goya Award for his part, while both Melanie Griffith and Daryl Hannah received Golden Raspberry Awards and Stinkers Bad Movie Awards nominations for theirs as both Worst Actress and Worst Supporting Actress respectively.
 At the Razzies, Griffith lost the former category to Demi Moore for both The Juror and Striptease, while Hannah lost the latter category to Griffith for her performance in Mulholland Falls.
 At the Stinkers, Griffith lost Worst Actress to Whoopi Goldberg for Theodore Rex, Eddie, and Bogus; Hannah lost Worst Supporting Actress to Jami Gertz for Twister.